 The cognitive distortion, Heaven’s Reward, can also be viewed as having a “what goes around comes around” mentality.
 If you are kind and help others, you will be shown the same kindness and support when you need help.

-Another perspective is expecting praise and recognition when overcoming an obstacle.
-An alcoholic may feel anger that no one has noticed or praised him for his hard work to stay sober.
+A Heaven’s Reward mindset can also occur when a person expects praise and recognition for overcoming an obstacle.
+For example, an alcoholic may feel anger that no one has noticed or praised him for his hard work to stay sober.

 Example: If I stay home and study, I will graduate college with a high GPA.